Twaddler01/GatherAndHoard/README.md

 ## WIP

-- "Auto gather" needs to be in shown in inventory (+ 1/s)
+- "Auto gather" needs to be shown in inventory area (+ 1/s)
 - GatherBar needs some reworkimg.